-When operating under budgetary constraints, it’s important to be sure that what you’re putting in your cart is giving you the most health for your dollar.
-Don’t let the price of “healthy” food discourage or dissuade you from eating nutritiously.
-And remember, you don’t have eat organic to eat healthy.
+When running on budgetary constraints, it is important to be sure that what you are putting in your cart is giving you the most health for your dollar.
+Do not let the price of “healthy” food discourage or dissuade you from eating nutritiously.
+And remember, you do not have to eat organic food to eat healthily.

 Here are five strategies for eating healthy on a budget.

 Learn what vegetables and fruits grow during each season to buy them when they are at their most nutrient dense.
 Plus, since they are more abundant during that time, they will be cheaper, too.
 Find farmer’s markets, community supported agriculture or local farmers around you.
 Not only does buying local support your community, but the food is fresher and often much cheaper than the produce section at your local grocer.
 If you find a good deal, consider stocking up and freezing a generous portion for later use.
 For example, when it is berry season you can buy large quantities at lower prices from a local farmer’s market and freeze them for use when they go out of season and get more expensive.

 Buying in bulk can often be daunting.
 After all, what exactly can one do with eight pounds of apricots?
 However, buying healthy staples in copious amounts can often save you big money in the long run.
 Stock up on canned or dried beans, brown rice, quinoa, or other foods with long shelf lives.
 Consider buying frozen produce, which is often cheaper per unit and lasts much longer.

 3. Prep it yourself.